kunalupadya/slogo/README.md

 4. Turtle and pen lines can get out of the Turtle Display area by a few pixels

 - Backend :

-1. Due to the fact that ask command executes commands first and applies the result to the turtles, all the turtles would do the same action.
-This is usually not a problem since ask command is mostly used to make set of turtles execute same action; however, when users want to apply different result of the command(ex - random), users would have to use the for loop to wrap the ask command
+1. The position of turtles may not be accurate due to the fact that for some reason, grid in the backend and the grid in the frontend do not match exactly.

-2. The position of turtles may not be accurate due to the fact that for some reason, grid in the backend and the grid in the frontend do not match exactly.
+2. Recursion is functional, but program crashes when procedure has multiple recursive calls

 # Any extra features included in the project